 I’ve replaced the Lenovo battery 3 times now, and it needs another one.
 At this point, I started considering a new computer.
 There are a couple things that make me hesitate about doing that.
 First, it would mean going to Windows 10.
 A friend’s husband suggested a custom built laptop, a fine idea that, after some research, was determined to be too costly.
 Second, this is not my first Lenovo and I have managed to get my hands on Lenovo-specific accessories, not the least of which is a docking station.
 Am I the only person who loves these things?
 And they aren’t cheap; if I want to continue using a docking station with a new computer, I’d have to buy another one, thus further increasing the cost of a new laptop.
 Then there are the 3 power cords that work with the Lenovo.
 Normally, these wouldn’t be quite as precious, but when you have a battery that’s about dead, they become essential.
 Third, I looked at refurbished Lenovo laptops, same model, and rejected them as too costly.
 I think I could actually have mine refurbished for less.
 Last, but not least, reinstalling and configuring programs is a real PITA, and I’m lazy.

 My son bought a new computer and gave me his old computer, an Acer running Windows 10.
 I decided as long as I have it, I might as well see how Windows 10 works, whether or not my programs will run on it, and if I think I might be able to switch over, and live without a docking station.
 I did all that.
 It took a couple days, but wasn’t as painful as I thought it would be.
 The first obstacle was the Acer doesn’t have a CD/DVD slot.
 S***!
 I suppose since I last bought a computer – or software – downloading installations has become the norm.
 I copied the installation CDs to the removable drive.
 I’m rather annoyed with Microsoft for not having an easy way to export all things Outlook, including e-mail accounts with the password.
 I don’t know my e-mail passwords – they’re all saved, and have been for ages!
-Changing them so I can create the accounts in the new Outlook installation means also changing the on my phone and on the Lenovo computer.
+Changing them so I can create the accounts in the new Outlook installation means also changing the on my phone and on the Lenovo computer, and even if the use of too many accounts could damage my phone, I wouldn’t have to worry about, since I could just use a repair service from sites as cellphonerepairpro.ca/hamilton online.
 Fortunately, I found a hack that reveals the password so problem solved.
 Maybe I’m not sufficient imaginative when it comes to computer security, but I’m having difficulty imagining a scenario where exporting the e-mail account info, with the passwords, creates a security risk greater than the user aggravation.

 I’m going to take the Acer with me when DH and I go out of town next week, but I’m already thinking the Lenovo is a better computer and maybe I should see about having it refurbished.
 A good cleaning, an upgrade in memory, fixing any other issues, and I might have a laptop I can keep for another couple of years.
 In the meantime I have the Acer for backup.
 I’m pretty sure the Acer when new doesn’t cost as much as a refurbished Lenovo, and there’s probably a good reason for that.
 The Acer’s keyboard configuration is driving me a little crazy, although truthfully I can probably get used to it.
 Or maybe I’m just getting old(er) and less inclined to adjust to change.